[The Parsley Family East of the Cascade Mts. of Oregon and Washington]

 Gray's Lovage: Ligusticum grayi

-Gray's Lovage, Gray's Licorice-root, Sheep Wild Lovage: Ligusticum grayi (Synonyms: Ligusticum apiifolium var. minus, Ligusticum cusickii, Ligusticum purpureum, Ligusticum tenuifolium var. dissimilis, Pimpinella apidora var. nudicaulis) - Rays of the umbel 5-18.
+Gray's Licorice-root, Gray's Lovage, Sheep Wild Lovage: Ligusticum grayi (Synonyms: Ligusticum apiifolium var. minus, Ligusticum cusickii, Ligusticum purpureum, Ligusticum tenuifolium var. dissimilis, Pimpinella apidora var. nudicaulis) - Rays of the umbel 5-18.
 Plants typically with 2-3 umbels.
 Stems thick and strong, often with 1-2 reduced leaves.
 Leaves dissected into numerous segments wider than 3 mm and not linear in outline.
 Plants 20-60 cm high.

 Paul Slichter E-mail